Priyanka Chopra's Birthday Post For Brother Siddharth Chopra Is Giving Us Some Sibling Goals!

 Siddharth Chopra Also Grabbed Headlines For This Reason

 Siddharth was supposed to tie the knot with his girlfriend Ishitaa Kumar who also underwent a surgery just before the wedding.
-However at the last minute, the wedding was called off and Priyanka's mother Madhu told Spotboye, "My son Siddharth said he was not ready for marriage yet.
+However, at the last minute, the wedding was called off and Priyanka's mother Madhu told Spotboye, "My son Siddharth said he was not ready for marriage yet.
 He explained he needed more time."

 Speaking About Priyanka Chopra